 - Newspaper articles summarise print-media coverage of a contemporary education issue and comment critically about the articles by referring to lectures, tutorials, workshops or readings.

-The poster competition is the year's final reflective activity and is designed to allow students to share with one another as well as with faculty members their feelings about their first year at University.
+The poster competition is the year's final reflective activity and is designed to allow students to share with one another as well as with school members their feelings about their first year at University.
 This is a cooperative activity and everyone in the workshop will contribute to the poster.
-The dean and other faculty representatives will judge the competition at the end of Semester Two.
+The dean and other school representatives will judge the competition at the end of Semester Two.

 Becoming a mentor